-Mulinda shares how setting up an emergency department at a public tertiary hospital, resulted in improving a district’s primary care system in Malawi.
+Mulinda shares how setting up an emergency department at a public tertiary hospital, resulted in improving a primary healthcare system

 The performance of a health system can affect the community’s health seeking behaviours.